 What is box 2OP on the French tax return?

-Box 2OP is the option to waive the flat tax (PFU) and have your investment income — dividends, interest, and capital gains — taxed under the progressive income tax scale instead.
-It is ticked voluntarily on your return and is irrevocable for the year once submitted.
+The option to waive the flat tax and have your investment income taxed under the sliding scale instead.
+You tick it voluntarily — and once submitted it is irrevocable for that tax year.

-What is the PFU rate in France in 2026?
+What is the flat tax rate in France in 2026?

 Does ticking box 2OP reduce my social charges?

-Can I choose the progressive scale for dividends but keep the flat tax for capital gains?
+Can I choose the sliding scale for dividends but keep the flat rate for capital gains?

-No. Box 2OP is a global option — it applies to all investment income across your entire household.
+No. Box 2OP is an all-or-nothing decision — it applies to all investment income across your entire household.
 You cannot mix and match by income type.
-This is why large capital gains often override the decision in favour of keeping the PFU.

-At what income level does the PFU become better than the progressive scale?
+At what income level does the flat rate become better than the sliding scale?

-As a general rule, once your marginal tax rate exceeds 11% — which in 2026 means taxable income above €29,579 per part — the PFU at 12.8% income tax is almost always cheaper than the progressive scale.
-At 30% marginal rate, the PFU saves you 17.2 percentage points on the income tax portion alone.
+As a general rule, once your income tax rate exceeds 11% — taxable income above €29,579 per household share in 2026 — the flat rate at 12.8% is almost always cheaper.
+At 30%, the flat rate saves you 17.2 percentage points on the income tax portion alone.

 Is the impots.gouv.fr simulation reliable?

 Generally yes.
-The system will show a message if it detects that ticking 2OP would save you money.
-However, verify it yourself by toggling 2OP on and off and comparing the total estimate.
+But verify it yourself by toggling 2OP on and off and comparing the total estimate.
 Do not rely solely on the pop-up message.